HergenEngelhardt/KanMind/README.md

 - Create and manage Kanban boards
 - Add and organize tasks in columns
 - Assign tasks to users
-- Add reviewers to tasks
+- Add reviewer to tasks
 - Comment on tasks
 - Role-based permissions (Admin, Editor, Viewer)